 Everything is constantly changing around us, including the people.
 Our environment factors in to how we adapt and evolve and sometimes it’s for the best.
 I’ve been living in France now for 5 years and it has changed my life for the better in ways big and small.

 How living in France has changed my life for the better

 Life anywhere can cause introspection and shifts in how we see the world and interact with those around us.
 You don’t have to move to Europe, or anywhere for that matter, to make changes in your life that are for the better.

 Living in France has changed my life but that doesn’t mean life will be perfect or anything close.
 I’ve said this many times on my blog.
 France is not a magical paradise that makes all life problems disappear.
 Many times, aspects of life in France have been more difficult than life in the USA.
 Just like anywhere, you can experience health scares, job loss, death of a loved one, etc. France isn’t a cure-all for life’s problems.

-A quick note: Some of the things I list below aren’t necessary France specific, but living in France has been the catalyst for my personal development, if that makes sense.
+A quick note: Some of the things I list below aren’t necessarily France specific, but living in France has been the catalyst for my personal development, if that makes sense.

 Keep in mind this is just my experience as an American woman moving from NYC to be with my French husband.
 We work, we pay bills, we live life.
 Your experience as a student, as someone with an expat work contract, as a single man, as a couple of retirement age, as someone moving with children is going to be different.
 We can all learn from each other.
 No one’s experience is less valid than anyone else’s. 🙂